 However, if you’d like to fast-track your way into a team leader role, it’d be a good idea to obtain a strong undergraduate degree (2:2 minimum) in any discipline.
 Studying a business-related course, such as business studies, management studies or marketing, might also improve your chances of being promoted into a team leader role more quickly.

-Other than that, it’d be advisable for you to gain lots of work experience in team-based environments.
+Other than that, it’d be advisable for you to gain lots of work experience in team-based environments so that you’re fully prepared when you begin looking for a graduate job.
 After all, to know how to effectively manage a team, you need to have been a part of one yourself.
 Moreover, you’ll need to be a confident communicator with fantastic organisational skills.

 Training & progression